Warnock and Walker court Kemp voters in final week of Georgia Senate runoff | KRDO

 His party, though, hasn’t been shy in spending on Warnock’s behalf.

-Though the official Democratic Senate campaign arm has only spent about $40,000 ahead of the runoff, Democrats on the whole — led by Georgia Honor, which is funded by the Democratic Senate Majority PAC — has already invested $14.4 million.
+Though the official Democratic Senate campaign arm has only spent about $40,000 on television and digital ads ahead of the runoff, Democrats on the whole — led by Georgia Honor, which is funded by the Democratic Senate Majority PAC — has already invested $14.4 million.
+(The Democratic Senatorial Campaign Committee announced a $7 million investment in field operations once the runoff was confirmed earlier this month.)

 It’s a roughly similar story on the Republican side, where the National Republican Senatorial Committee has spent just over $500,000, considerably less than the GOP’s Senate Leadership Fund, a super PAC closely tied to Minority Leader Mitch McConnell, which has so far shelled out about $11.5 million.

-Note: CLARIFICATION: This story has been updated to provide more details on what the Democratic Senatorial Campaign Committee has spent on ads and field operations for the runoff.